Volunteers with the Junior Achievement program taught third-graders at Margaret Mead Elementary School how a city functions.

 - Rosa Parks Elementary, Redmond

 - Thoreau Elementary, Kirkland

 The district assigns a student to attend a Full-time Quest school based on his/her home address.
 School assignment is subject to change.
-For more information about Quest placement, view the 2017-18 Full-time Quest Feeder Pattern.
+For more information about Full-time Quest placement, view the 2018-19 Elementary Quest School Assignment Chart.

 District transportation is available for elementary students from the neighborhood home school to and from the Quest school site.
 Parents/guardians are responsible for arranging transportation to and from the neighborhood home school.
 For more information, view the Full-time Quest bus schedules.